2025-07-16

 I just share a summer Sidney SN D’n’B mix.
 Yeah — this one’s all about that summer vibe.

 What really makes it for me are the tracks in the mix.
-I’ve always been into UK drum and bass—and Sidney SN’s Dive Into These Waters leans heavily into that UK sound: liquid with some smooth rollers and deep vibes throughout— and yeah, not neuro what is a mainstream at European continent.
+I’ve always been into UK drum and bass (just GEST UK, his drum and bass is now influenced by Berlin techno scene)—and Sidney SN’s Dive Into These Waters leans heavily into that UK sound: liquid with some smooth rollers and deep vibes throughout— and yeah, not neuro what is a mainstream at European continent.

 I also really liked the inclusion of Shapeshifter from New Zealand (their Blazer brought Sidney SN to the Shapeshifter music) — in fact, the final track in the mix is from Shapeshifter NZ.
 Or I liked American Flint, for example, he also was the person why Sidney SN exists, and first track in the mix is from Flint.
 Flint liquid drum and bass tracks belong to a modern liquid history, for me.